-Bus conduct violations will be sent via the bus drivers to the office.
+Bus conduct violations will be communicated to the Dean of Students.
 Students may be denied bus-riding privileges and/or other school consequences for poor behavior while on the bus.

 STUDENT PARKING: Students' driving to and from school is to be regarded as a privilege - not a right.
 The rules are as follow (and subject to immediate change):